ChinmayNikhal/PixelStream/README.md

 # PixelStream
-A livestreaming app written in Python
+A livestreaming app written in Python.